Earthworm Jim HD: Development

 Gameloft signed an agreement in 2009 with Interplay Entertainment to have the rights to develop, publish, and distribute games related to the Earthworm Jim series.
-This agreement lead to a port of the game, without new content, for the Nintendo Wii's WiiWare, and the high definition remake for PlayStation 3 and Xbox 360.
+This agreement lead to a port of the game, without new content, for the Wii's WiiWare, and the high definition remake for PlayStation 3 and Xbox 360.
 The game does not use the original game's code, but rather, the remake was entirely recreated.
 None of the game's new content was approved by Doug TenNapel, original Earthworm Jim creator, nor was any of the original game's staff involved.
 In addition to the game's updated high definition graphics, the game's soundtrack was remastered and Jim's voice acting was re-recorded.
 As such, TenNapel no longer voices Jim as he did in the original.
 A short, comic book-style introduction was added to the game's introduction as well, which originally hailed from the game's strategy guide.